 The effects of a Google penalty can be detrimental to organic traffic.
-Rankings can drop by several positions, while traffic volume can fall through the floor.
+Rankings can drop significantly, and visibility could practically disappear (even branded rankings could take a massive hit).

 For businesses that rely on organic search, this is a worrying prospect.
 Overnight, a penalty can turn a well-performing business into one struggling to attract new visitors.
 That’s the power and significance of a Google penalty.

 The scariest thing about Google penalties is that they can be issued to any site without warning.
-Even if you play by the rules, you could still be hit by a penalty – especially those introduced by an algorithmic change (more on this later).
+Even if you play by the rules, you could face a drop in rankings if your site doesn’t meet standards introduced by an algorithmic change (more on this later).

 There are things you can do to reverse the impact of a Google penalty, and mitigate the risk of being penalised in the future.
 This guide will show you how.